neverendingqs/serverless-dotenv-plugin/README.md

 * logging: true|false
   * Supresses all logging done by this plugin if no errors are encountered.

+* required
+  * env: (list)
+    * A set of env var that must be set either in the Serverless environment or via a `dotenv` file.
+    * Throws an error if a required env var is not found.
+    * By default, no env vars are required.
-* required.file: true|false (default false)
+  * file: true|false (default false)
     * By default, this plugin will exit gracefully and allow Serverless to continue even if it couldn't find a .env file to use.
     * Set this to `true` to cause Serverless to halt if it could not find a .env file to use.

 * variableExpansion: true|false (default true)
   * By default, variables can reference other variables